Starbucks Liquid Cane Sugar Copycat

 Author: Jee Choe

-This easy 3-ingredient liquid cane sugar takes minutes to make and tastes just like the one Starbucks uses.
+This easy 3-ingredient liquid cane sugar syrup takes minutes to make and tastes just like the one Starbucks uses.

 5 from 2 votes